sekmo/sekmo.cc/_posts/2017-09-28-webfonts-in-rails.markdown

 4) Run the command **`rails assets:precompile RAILS_ENV=production`**

-After issuing this command your font assets will be fingerprinted and copied to `public/assets`, and `font_url` knows how to get fingerprinted assets :-)
+After issuing this command your font assets will be fingerprinted and copied to `public/assets`, and `font_url` knows how to get them properly :-)